Search Wild Foods Home Garden & Nature's Restaurant Websites:

 Canadian Bunchberry (Cornus canadensis).
 Also known as the Creeping Dogwood.
 This is the smallest of the Dogwood (Cornus) genus.
 It acts like a ground-cover plant, carpeting areas growing about 15cm (6 inches) tall on average.
 This is one of those plants that forms what are known as clonal colonies, that is, all the plants in one area are all from the same roots (rhizomes in this case) with plants sprouting up from them, all genetically the same plant even though above ground they look like a group of individual plants.

-Till or No-till & is the growing of this plant compatable with Natural farming, Ecoagriculture or Eco friendly agriculture, Ecological farming, Sustainable agriculture, Agroforestry or Agro-sylviculture and Permaculture: Natural farming, no-till gardening is the only way to grow this plant.
+Is the growing of this plant compatible with Natural farming, Ecoagriculture or Eco friendly agriculture, Ecological farming, Sustainable agriculture, Agroforestry or Agro-sylviculture and Permaculture: Natural farming, no-till gardening is the only way to grow this plant.
 Once established, you need never disturb the soil.

 Soil & Site: If you have the right habitat of cool, shaded, moist area with acidic soil that has a lot of organic matter this might be a nice plant to grow.
 There are not a lot of plants that like the conditions this likes to grow in that will fully cover the ground and provide food.

 Seeds: I don't know about starting from seed, but in general, plants that spread from the rhizomes tend to transplant well and be difficult to impossible to start from seed.